 He continued, “I think it’s a good thing because now they can take their focus off of what the show is going to be about, and now that they know it, they can focus on how they’re going to deliver.
 And I think it shows.”

 So although it remains to be seen when Season 4 will air on our screens, it sounds like an epic season is forthcoming.

-Who Stars In Stranger Things Season 4?
+Who Is In The Cast Of Stranger Things Season 4?

 The usual host of familiar faces will grace our screens once again, including David Harbour as Jim Hopper, Millie Bobby Brown as Eleven/Jane Hopper, Finn Wolfhard as Mike Wheeler, Caleb McLaughlin as Lucas Sinclair, Gaten Matarazzo as Dustin, Noah Schnapp as Will, Sadie Sink as Max Mayfield, Joe Keery as Steve Harrington, Natalia Dyer as Nancy Wheeler, Charlie Heaton as Jonathan Byers, Maya Hawke as Robin Buckley, and Winona Ryder as Joyce Byers.

 On April 8, Harbour recorded an Instagram Live from set, giving fans the opportunity to try and pick up clues about his character’s fate.
 Disheveled and scarred, and donning a sturdy and muddied outdoor jacket, the actor (who also roped in fellow castmate Brown to his Instagram Live) commented that he was “exhausted” and that he’s had “a very tough day” of filming.
 Mysterious — we still don’t know exactly what lies ahead for Hopper.